 - The library does not accept any responsibility if the patron’s personal property or project is harmed, does not print correctly, or does not work.

 - The machines are not for commercial use.
-Patrons will not use the makerspace to produce items for purchase.
-No more than 10 of any item may be made.
+Patrons will not use the Makerspace to produce items for purchase.